EricLarG4/OligoR/README.md

 library(OligoR)
 oligor()
 ```
 When working in R without IDE, OligoR will open in the default web browser.
-OligoR can also be used in a web browser when using Rstudio, if preferred to the IDE's interface.
+OligoR can also be used in a web browser when using Rstudio, if preferred over the IDE's interface.

 ### HDX workflow